feixuwu/TankFire/README.md

 After that, I see the unreal engine4, I think it's time to use unreal engine 4 to develop .io like game, with unreal engine 4, I can build the project to dedicated server, and this saved me a lot of time. this game should works on PC, mobile and HTML5.
-Finaly I finished the basic game, and you here is the html5 version, you can use latest firefox to test [this game](http://50.116.0.118).
+Finaly I finished the basic game, and you here is the html5 version(some particle have bug, so I disable it on html5 platform), you can use latest firefox to test [this game](http://50.116.0.118).
 And here is the [youtube video](https://youtu.be/GOS8iBXGaEU).

 If you have any problem, please email me:feixuwu@outlook.com.